crs4/seal/docs/seqal_options.rst

   Number of Hadoop reduce tasks to launch.
 If this property is set to 0 then Seqal will run in "alignment-only" mode.
 If set to a value greater than 0 then Seqal will run both alignment and rmdup duplicates removal phases.
-  See the faq_ for information on deciding how may reduce tasks to use.
+  See the :ref:`faq` for information on deciding how may reduce tasks to use.

 mapred.cache.archives